-Only stockholders of record at the close of business on April 23, 2019 will be entitled to vote at the Annual Meeting.
-On this record date, there were 13,929,470 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on April 27, 2020 will be entitled to vote at the Annual Meeting.
+On this record date, there were 13,685,118 shares of common stock outstanding and entitled to vote.

-If on April 23, 2019 your shares were registered directly in your name with Eagle's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+If, on April 27, 2020, your shares were registered directly in your name with Eagle's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to vote your shares electronically through the Internet, over the telephone or by completing and returning a printed proxy card that you may request, or that we may elect to deliver at a later time, to ensure your vote is counted.
+Whether or not you plan to attend the Annual Meeting, we urge you to submit your proxy in advance on the Internet or by phone as instructed in the Notice or by proxy by mail by requesting a paper copy of the proxy materials as instructed in the Notice, to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank
+Beneficial Owner: Shares Registered in the Name of a Broker, Bank or Other Agent

-If on April 23, 2019 your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being forwarded to you by that organization.
+If, on April 27, 2020, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the proxy materials and proxy card are being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
+As a beneficial owner, you have the right to direct your broker, bank or other agent regarding how to vote the shares in your account.
+Your brokerage firm, bank or other agent will not be able to vote in the election of directors unless they have your voting instructions, so it is very important that you indicate your voting instructions to the institution holding your shares.

 You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you request and obtain a valid proxy from your broker or other agent.
+However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you request and obtain a valid proxy from your broker, bank or other agent.

-What am I voting on?
+What am I being asked to vote on?